jmathew1/SuperHack2018/README.md

 # SuperHack2018
-Contains sample arduino code solutions to the SuperHack 2018 Design and Practice Challenges
+This repository contains skeleton code for the SuperHack 2018 design challenge/practice sketches for Day 1, as well as sample solutions to both.